swapnil666/swapnil666/README.md

-- 👋 Hi, I’m @swapnil666
+- 👋 Hi, I’m Swapnil Verma
-- 👀 I’m interested in Coding
+- 👀 I’m interested in mathematics and coding
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vermaswapnil777@gmail.com